 - Use of cold water and excessive water pressure in a shower

-Every claim for abuse in nursing homes and nursing home negligence does have a deadline, known as a statute of limitations, which requires that any lawsuit be filed by a certain date, which is generally two years in New Jersey.
+Every elder abuse claim in nursing homes and nursing home negligence cases have a deadline, known as a statute of limitations, which requires that any lawsuit be filed by a certain date, which is generally two years in New Jersey.
 Therefore, it is important to review any potential nursing home negligence claim with a qualified attorney as soon as possible to make sure your family’s legal rights are protected.

 Fortunately, the law is on your side when demanding that loved ones receive professional and competent care.